slyt/pytest-example/README.md

 ```

 - Switching to using `requirements.txt` instead of `pyproject.toml` and poetry so that Github Actiosn work.
 Will circle back around and learn how poetry works with github actions.
+- Add flag to pytest command in makefile so that coverage get's analyzed (see [pytest-cov usage](https://pypi.org/project/pytest-cov/#usage))